aston89/SpectralGravity-Processor/README.md

 Instead of forcing corrective decisions, it provides a controlled baseline of spectral stability, allowing the user to focus more on artistic balance rather than technical correction loops.
 This makes it especially suitable for workflows where decision fatigue becomes a limiting factor, or where small instabilities tend to accumulate across multiple processing stages.
 The processor is intentionally conservative: if it becomes clearly audible as an “effect”, it is likely being used beyond its intended operating range.

+---

+# UPDATES :
+- added plotlib with html output to let you see exactly when and wich correction he applied to your file.